bkaszuba/TextRecognition/resources/reuters21578/README.txt

 IV.
 History & Acknowledgements

-   The documents in the Reuters-21578 collection appeared on the Reuters newswire in 1987.
-The documents were assembled and indexed with categories by personnel from Reuters Ltd. (Sam Dobbins, Mike Topliss, Steve Weinstein) and Carnegie Group, Inc. (Peggy Andersen, Monica Cellio, Phil Hayes, Laura Knecht, Irene Nirenburg) in 1987.
+   The documents in the TextRecognition-21578 collection appeared on the TextRecognition newswire in 1987.
+The documents were assembled and indexed with categories by personnel from TextRecognition Ltd. (Sam Dobbins, Mike Topliss, Steve Weinstein) and Carnegie Group, Inc. (Peggy Andersen, Monica Cellio, Phil Hayes, Laura Knecht, Irene Nirenburg) in 1987.

-In 1990, the documents were made available by Reuters and CGI for research purposes to the Information Retrieval Laboratory (W.  Bruce Croft, Director) of the Computer and Information Science Department at the University of Massachusetts at Amherst.
+In 1990, the documents were made available by TextRecognition and CGI for research purposes to the Information Retrieval Laboratory (W.  Bruce Croft, Director) of the Computer and Information Science Department at the University of Massachusetts at Amherst.
 Formatting of the